minzzelo/cs2101ug/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

-**Step 3**: Now lets say we also want to view the answer and notes (if present) of this flashcard.
+**Step 3**: Now lets say we also want to view the answer and notes of this flashcard.
 Type the command `view 3 -a` and press Enter.

 ![filedirectory](images/ug/ug_view_step3_edited.png)